Comparing Cash Back vs. Points or Miles

 You don’t necessarily have to stick to a single type of rewards credit card for all your purchases.
 In fact, some people like to have two or more types of credit cards to maximize how much they earn.

-For example, the Discover it® Cash Back Credit Card offers 5% cash back at different places each quarter on up to $1,500 in purchases when cardmembers sign up, and 1% cash back on all other purchases.
-You could use the Discover it® Cash Back Credit Card on purchases that earn 5%, and the Discover it® Miles Card, which gives you 1.5 Miles per dollar spent, on other purchases.
+For example, the Discover it® Cash Back Credit Card lets you earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
+Plus, earn 1% cash back on all other purchases–automatically.
+You could use the Discover it® Cash Back Credit Card on purchases that earn 5%, and the Discover it® Miles Card lets you automatically earn unlimited 1.5x Miles on every dollar of every purchase.

 Keep in mind, applying for multiple cards could lead to new hard inquiries on your credit report, which may hurt your credit score.
-Some credit issuers let you see if you are pre-approved for their credit card offers before applying, which may not impact your credit score.
+Some credit issuers let you see if you’re pre-approved for their credit card offers before applying, which may not impact your credit score.

 Was this article helpful?